 Checklist for Primary Care Providers: Refugee Health Assessment

-(4 pages PDF) This checklist was designed to help primary care providers recognize and treat conditions sometimes overlooked among the refugee population.
 For a comprehensive list of health screening guidelines, please see the CDC's Guidelines and Discussion about General and Optional Testing during the Domestic Medical Examination for Newly Arriving Refugees.

 Community Resources and Cultural Information

 (1 page PDF) Includes information and resources about:

 - Community Support & Mental Health Services for Refugees (King County)

 Refugee Health Screening: Seattle & King County Public Health